Kanye West: 'I've thought about killing myself all the time'

 His wife summoned Tony Robbins to help

-The superstar said his wife, Kim Kardashian West, engaged one of the world's most famous life coaches, Tony Robbins, to talk to West after all the upheaval, which had included the rapper's erratic behavior and hospitalization.
+West said his wife, Kim Kardashian West, engaged life coach Tony Robbins to talk to him after all the upheaval, which included the musician's erratic behavior and a hospitalization.

 "He could look at me and you know, I don't know why he mentioned suicide, but he could tell that I was very low," West said.
 "Really medicated, shoulders slumped down, and my confidence was gone, which is a lot of the root of my superpower, because if you truly have self-confidence, no one can say anything to you."